belgianmobileid/doc/authentication.md

 {% tab build_token_API RSA keys %}

 To asserts the identity of the user, the <code>code</code> received previously need to be exchanged for an ID Token and Access Token.
+During this step, your application has to authenticate itself to our server using RSA keys.

 As the Token